hoffmeister04/coffee/coffee-guide.md

 ### Your First Recipe (w/ full detail)

 1. Prep your water:
-- add some water (bottled/filtered is best) to the kettle and begin heating to 185F. complete steps 2 and 3 while you wait.
+|  - add some water (bottled/filtered is best) to the kettle and begin heating to 185F. complete steps 2 and 3 while you wait. a

 2. Prep your aeropress:
-- wet your paper filter and smooth it out on the cap. get the filter as flush as possible with the inside edges of the cap. the small rectangular holes will be uncovered and that's okay.
+|  - wet your paper filter and smooth it out on the cap. get the filter as flush as possible with the inside edges of the cap. the small rectangular holes will be uncovered and that's okay.
     - screw the chamber onto cap. if the filter gets a small bubble, that's okay. if the filter folds anywhere, remove the cap and try again. you need a proper seal on the edges to prevent grounds from getting into your brew.
     - keep the plunger nearby.

 3. Prep your beans:
 - measure 15g of beans into a small bowl